Ms. Nirmala Fernandes

 Learning gives you creativity,

 Knowledge makes you great.

 – Abdul Kalam.

 I am Mrs. Kalpana Ajit D’costa, teaching in St. Mary’s School (ICSE) since August 2001.
 Teaching is a noble profession.
-Here I deal with innocent and pure minds who help me to see the world in a positive direction, Where the children forget and forgive and start with a new life, inspires me to take new challenges very enthusiastically.
+Here I deal with innocent and pure minds who help me to see the world in a positive direction.
+Where the children forget and forgive and start with a new life, inspires me to take new challenges very enthusiastically.
 As I teach them, I learn many new things every day.
-I really look forward to go my class to teach and learn more things.
+I really look forward to every class, to teach and learn more things.
 The innocent minds make my world beautiful.
 This profession gives me total satisfaction and happiness.
 My aim is to be a good teacher where my small ones can see their mother in me.